erwincabrera/fcc-rwd/README.md

-A static website created from scratch without using any front-end libraries.
+A 5-page static website created without using any front-end libraries.
+Features a product landing page, survey form, tribute page, and technical documentation page.

+The following tools were used in the implementation:
+- HTML
+- CSS
+  - Flexbox
+  - Media queries